inversion/rocket-league-slack-bot/README.md

 ![rocket-record example](docs/img/rocket-record.png)

 The changes to players' Elo scores and ranks are shown.
+If a game is deleted, a message is posted to the channel saying so, including who deleted it.

 ### Show the league table